-Here is a list of our publications to date.
-Watch this space for updates every month as we release more publications.
+Here is a list of our publications to date – it is kept current as we release more publications.

 Our research terrain covers: